fabiopichler/My-basic-REST-API/README.md

-# My-basic-REST-API
+# My basic REST API
-A basic REST API
+A basic REST API with PHP, PDO (MySQL), and Slim Framework.